gongahkia/personal-wiki/bach1/law/lgst102-SGLegalSystem/lgst102-SGLegalSystem-week2.md

     2. **Executive**: Power to EXECUTE LAWS
     3. **Legislature**: Power to CREATE LAWS
 * Ensures CHECKS AND BALANCES to prevent abuse of power by any one of the judicial entities
-* Seperation of powers enshrined in the Constitution, which holds guidelines on how entities of the State should be constituted
+* Separation of powers enshrined in the Constitution, which holds guidelines on how entities of the State should be constituted

 ## Legal Institutions / State entities

-#### 1. Judiciary
+### 1. Judiciary
 * Enforces, interprets the laws
 * JUDGES, COURT SYSTEM, COURT OFFICERS, led by CHIEF JUSTICE
-* Ensuring that all are equal before the law and have access to justice
-* Instrumental in DEVELOPING `common law` in the course of deciding legal disputes
+* Instrumental in developing common law in the course of deciding legal disputes
+* Ensuring that *all are equal before the law* and have *access to justice*

-#### 2. Executive
+### 2. Executive
 * Formulates policy, administers the running of the state, influences general direction of the government
 * **PRIME MINISTER's OFFICE (PMO)** *(a.k.a THE CABINET led by the PRIME MINISTER)*
     * PRIME MINISTER holds majority of the votes from Members of Parliment (Legislature)
-    * PRESIDENT appoints ministers from among the LEGISLATURE *(members of parliament)* to form the Cabinet
+    * PRIME MINISTER forms the Cabinet by **appointing Ministers** from among the LEGISLATURE *(members of parliament)*
-    * Ministers *(who form the cabinet)* are drawn from the **parliment**
-        * President chooses the Prime Minister *(leader of the party with most seats in Parliment)*
+        * PRESIDENT chooses the Prime Minister *(leader of the party with most seats in Parliment)*
-        * The Prime Minister chooses Ministers from **among MPs**
     * The CABINET comprises
         1. Prime Minister
         2. Deputy Prime Ministers